Lingual tonsils: Microanatomy

-Lingual tonsils are covered externally by stratified squamous nonkeratinized epithelium that invaginates inward forming crypts.
+Lingual tonsils are covered externally by stratified squamous epithelium (nonkeratinized) that invaginates inward forming tonsillar crypts.
 Beneath the epithelium is a layer of lymphoid nodules containing lymphocytes.
-Mucous glands located at the root of tongue are drained through several ducts into the crypt of lingual tonsils.
-Secretions of these mucous glands keep the crypt clean and free of any debris.
+Mucous glands located at the root of the tongue are drained through several ducts into the crypts of the lingual tonsils.
+Secretions of these mucous glands keep the crypts clean and free of any debris.

 Blood supply

 Lingual tonsils are located on posterior aspect of tongue which is supplied through: